-Ashes must be placed in a metal container with a tight fitting lid.
-The closed container of ashes should be placed on a non-combustible floor or on the ground, well away from all combustible materials, pending final disposal.
-If the ashes are disposed of by burial in soil or otherwise locally dispersed, they should be retained in the closed container until all cinders have thoroughly cooled.
-Do not use the ash container for other debris or yard waste.
+Ashes should be placed in a steel container with a tight fitting lid.
+The closed container of ashes should be moved outdoors immediately, and placed on a noncombustible floor or the ground, well away from all combustible materials, pending final disposal.
+If the ashes are disposed of by burial in soil or otherwise locally dispersed, they should be retained in the closed container until all cinders have completely cooled.
+Other waste shall not be placed in this container.
+Wood ash can be added to your garden or compost.

-Door Glass
+- 2. Door Glass

-- Frequency: As needed / Weekly - By: User
+- Frequency: As needed / Weekly

+- By: User